kwonyoung9120/torch-ngp/readme.md

 -------
 Original repository : https://github.com/ashawkey/torch-ngp

-For CSED703F : AI topics - 3D vision students
+For CSED703F : Topics in AI - 3D vision students

 This is the final part of the Programming Assignment 1 of CSED703F class.